syk-yaman/plantemoji/README.md

 # Plantemoji: an IoT plant monitor made in CASA, UCL

-A simple device with a web infrastructure to monitor and control plants environment and explain their living state in emojis.
+A plant caring and irrigation device with a web infrastructure to monitor and control plants environment and explain their living state in emojis.
 Basically, plants will be able to talk with you using emojis!